Esonhugh/WeaponizedVSCode/documents/CUSTOM.md

     > `tasks.json` defines commands which will run just once.
     >
     > current task is msfvenom payload fast generate task.
+    >
+    > `extension.json` defines the extension you'd better to install in vscode.
+    >
+    > it extends vscode with other strong features like code analysis, code completion, etc.

-- `env.zsh` for environments variables you want to set. it should be sourced at first line in `source_*.zsh` and `source.zsh`. (recommended to source it in every .zsh file under .vscode folder)
+- `env.zsh` for environments variables you want to set. it should be sourced `source*.zsh`. (recommended to source it in every .zsh file under .vscode folder)

     > e.g. `export RHOST=11.45.1.4`
     >